 where $V_N$ quantifies the breaking of the $\rm U(1)$ rotational symmetry down to $C_N$.
 We define the $Z_N$-projected collective phase of polygon $\ell$ from the minimized microscopic angles $\{\theta_{i\ell}\}_{i=1}^{N}$.
 A convenient definition is obtained from the $N$-fold harmonic

 where $\vartheta_\ell$ is defined modulo $2\pi/N$.

 The discrete clock index is obtained by binning $\vartheta_\ell(\phi)$ to the nearest $Z_N$ sector,

 where $\vartheta_{0,\ell}$ is a fixed gauge setting $m_\ell=0$ for a chosen configuration at a selected twist.
-Equivalently, the inverse relation expresses the pinned clock phase in terms of $m_\ell$ as
+The inverse relation expresses the pinned clock phase in terms of $m_\ell$ as

 Fig.\ref{fig:f5}(a-e) shows $m(\phi)$ for $N=3,4,5,6,8$ respectively.
 The plateaus of $m_\ell(\phi)$ and their jumps by $\pm 1$ reflect discrete jumps between neighboring minima of the effective $Z_N$ clock potential with $\phi$.
-Between different clock textures, only the clock angle changes as they share the same $\chi$, differing only by a global rotation, separated by clock-pinning barriers.
-The $C_N$ pinning comes from the $N$ angular Fourier harmonic of the microscopic interaction energy, which is exponentially small in $N$, $V_N \sim e^{-N/\xi_\theta}$, where $\xi_\theta$ is an angular smoothness scale set by the interaction range and inter-polygon separation.
-As $N$ increases at fixed nearest-neighbor spacing, the leading symmetry-allowed harmonic moves to higher order and is strongly suppressed.
-At fixed spacing, increasing $N$ increases the polygon radius $R_N \sim Na/(2\pi)$, making the object approach a smooth ring.
-For the octagonal geometry, this drives the effective chiral field to zero and a flat chiral response (Fig.~\ref{fig:f4}(e)). \\ Examining Fig.\ref{fig:f5}(d) and Fig.\ref{fig:f4}(d), we find that clock-phase switching is strongly enhanced in the R sector.
+Between different clock textures, only the clock angle changes as they share the same chirality $\chi$, differing only by a global rotation, separated by clock-pinning barriers.
+The $C_N$ pinning term in Eq.~\ref{eq:F_clock_intra_bilayer} arises from the $N$th angular Fourier harmonic of the underlying microscopic interaction energy.
+Its amplitude is suppressed with increasing $N$.
+As $N$ increases while the nearest-neighbor spacing is held fixed, the lowest-order symmetry-allowed harmonic is shifted to a higher order, and its amplitude becomes suppressed.
+At fixed inter-site spacing, increasing $N$ leads to a corresponding increase in the polygonal radius, $R_N \sim Na/(2\pi)$, such that the structure asymptotically approaches a continuous ring.
+In the case of the octagonal configuration, this limit suppresses the effective chiral field to zero, resulting in an approximately constant (flat) chiral response (Fig.~\ref{fig:f4}(f)).
+Examining Fig.\ref{fig:f5}(d) and Fig.\ref{fig:f4}(e), we find that the clock-phase switching is strongly enhanced in the R sector.
 This asymmetry stems from the different dipolar frustration patterns of the two chiral textures.
-In the R sector, the pronounced enhancement of clock-phase switching results from a strong suppression of the emergent $Z_N$ clock-pinning amplitude, set by the coherence of angular correlations around the polygon.
+In the R sector, the pronounced enhancement of clock-phase switching results from a strong suppression of the emergent $Z_N$ clock-pinning amplitude.
 In V textures, circulating spins add constructively to the $N$-fold harmonic, producing strong clock pinning and large energy barriers between clock sectors.
 In R textures, alternating angular differences cause destructive interference of the $N$-fold harmonic, strongly suppressing $V_N(\kappa)$.
-Consequently, the R sector has lower barriers and frequent clock-phase switching under twist. \\ The interpolygon dipolar coupling, determined by the dipolar scale, interlayer separation, and in-plane lattice constant, is accounted for by
+Consequently, the R sector has lower barriers and frequent clock-phase switching under twist.